mjeanroy/karma-json-preprocessor/README.md

 This preprocessor converts JSON files into JS variables and publishes them in the global `window.__json__`, so that you can use these to externalize your json fixtures.

-Note that your files will be validated with JSON.parse and ignore if this produce an error.
+Note that your files will be validated with JSON.parse and ignored if parsing throw an error.

 For instance this `foo.json`